42-px/effector-forms/docs/tsdoc/README.md

 Ƭ **ExternalFormUnits**<`Values`\>: `Object`

-KV with external units.
+External units KV.
 By default, each form unit is created when the [factory](README.md#createform) is called.
 If you pass a unit here, it will be used instead of creating a new unit